 My name is Matt Karzen.
-As a criminal defense attorney in Athens, Georgia, I often defend college students at the University of Georgia (UGA), Gainesville State (Oconee Campus) and Athens Tech who have been charged with alcohol-related offenses such as MIP, DUI and fake I.D. charges.
+As a criminal defense attorney in Athens, Georgia, I often defend college students at the University of Georgia (UGA), Gainesville State (Oconee Campus) and Athens Tech who have been charged with alcohol-related offenses such as Fake I.D. charges and minor in possession.
 I offer a free initial consultation to discuss your case.

 Free Attorney Consultation

-If you have been charged with MIP (minor in possession), contact me, lawyer Matt Karzen, for a free consultation.
+If you have been charged with fake I.D. charges, contact me, lawyer Matt Karzen, for a free consultation.
 My law office is in downtown Athens, Georgia.
 Call toll free at 866-487-0881.